 Dr Maria Beger

-- Position: University Academic Fellow in Marine Conservation Science
+- Position: Associate Professor in Conservation Science

 - Areas of expertise: Coral reef fish ecology; Marine conservation science; Spatial planning; Marxan; Climate change impacts on marine systems; Connectivity in spatial decision science; Genetics in conservation planning